Advertisement

 Key Takeaways

-• Sleep trackers are reasonably accurate for total sleep time but less reliable for sleep stages
+• Sleep trackers are decent at measuring total sleep time but much less reliable when they break it into stages

-• Trackers are best for spotting trends over time, not for judging individual nights
+• Trackers work best for spotting patterns over weeks and months, not for grading any single night

 01 How Sleep Trackers Work